-22. DEFERRED DELIVERY OF TECHNICAL DATA OR COMPUTER SOFTWARE (MAY 2005)
+CI 227-9 DEFERRED DELIVERY OF TECHNICAL DATA OR COMPUTER SOFTWARE (MAY 2005).

-The Government, through Buyer, may identify technical data or computer software (as defined in clause 17) for deferred delivery at any time during contract performance by listing such technical data or computer software in an attachment to this contract.
-The Government, through Buyer, may require delivery of the items identified for deferred delivery up to three (3) years after either acceptance of all deliverables or contract termination, whichever is later.
+Buyer may identify technical data or computer software (as defined in clause CI 227-1 or CI 227-2) for deferred delivery at any time during contract performance by listing such technical data or computer software in an attachment to or line item in this Contract titled "Deferred Delivery."
+Buyer may require delivery of the items identified for deferred delivery up to three (3) years after either acceptance of all deliverables or contract termination, whichever is later.
 This clause will be flowed down to all subcontractors.